Evan Phillips

 Evan John Phillips (born September 11, 1994) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
-He previously played in MLB for the Atlanta Braves, Baltimore Orioles and Tampa Bay Rays.
+He has previously played in MLB for the Atlanta Braves, Baltimore Orioles, and Tampa Bay Rays.

 Career

+Amateur career

+Phillips attended Clayton High School in Clayton, North Carolina and was drafted by the Kansas City Royals in the 33rd round of the 2012 Major League Baseball draft, but did not sign.
+He attended the University of North Carolina at Wilmington and played college baseball for the UNC Wilmington Seahawks.
+In 37 college appearances, he was 6–6 with a 5.07 ERA.

 Atlanta Braves

-Phillips attended Clayton High School in Clayton, North Carolina and was drafted by the Kansas City Royals in the 33rd round of the 2012 Major League Baseball draft, but did not sign and played college baseball at University of North Carolina at Wilmington.
-He was then drafted by the Atlanta Braves in the 17th round of the 2015 Major League Baseball draft.